 Measurements of your body composition, or body fat levels, give you a more complete picture of your body's healthy weight than using a scale alone.
-Too much body fat, even if you're of normal weight for a 50-year-old woman, can put you at risk for diseases common to those who are overweight or obese, such as heart disease and type-2 diabetes.
+Too much body fat, even if you're of normal weight for a 50-year-old woman, can put you at risk for diseases common to those who have overweight or obesity, such as heart disease and type 2 diabetes.
 Optimal in terms of body fat is somewhat subjective, though.
 A 50-year-old woman who wants good health will seek out a different body-fat level than a 50-year-old woman competing in athletic events, such as running races or triathlons.
 Aging plays a role in your body fat percentage; in general, you'll carry more fat than a woman 30 years your junior.

 What Is Body Fat?

 Body fat measures your ratio of fat tissue to lean mass, which consists of bone, muscle, organs and connective tissue.
 Women always have a greater amount of fat than men to support childbearing.
 This is true even as you approach menopause.